 Frequently Asked Questions

-Care, innovation and a passion for the best practice poultry farming has seen Waitoa grow to be one of New Zealand’s most successful free range providers.
-To be assured you have purchased a quality free range chicken, look for the Waitoa free range labelling with the SPCA Blue Tick certification logo, a third party trusted certification mark.
+Care, innovation and a passion for the best practice poultry farming has seen Waitoa grow to be one of New Zealand’s most popular free range brands.
+The SPCA Blue Tick logo on our packaging assures you that you are buying a quality free range chicken.

 Where are Waitoa farms?

-All Waitoa farms are currently in the green sunny valleys of the Waikato region.
+All Waitoa farms are currently in the green sunny valleys of the Waikato region in New Zealand.

 Are there free range standards to follow?